deepset-ai/haystack-tutorials/markdowns/20_Using_Haystack_with_REST_API.md

 2. Create an indexing pipeline.

 You can define an indexing pipeline in the same pipeline YAML file and index your documents to Elasticsearch through `rest_api`.
-For that, create `FileTypeClassifier`, `TextConverter`, `PDFToTextConverter`, and `PreProcessor` nodes.
+For that, create `FileTypeClassifier`, `TextConverter`, and `PreProcessor` nodes.
 For `PreProcessor`, use `params` to define how you want to split your documents:

 ```yaml
 components: